 Through its work, the Creative City Network of Canada helps build the capacity of local cultural planning professionals - and by extension local governments - to nurture and support cultural development in their communities.
 By doing so, CCNC aims to improve the operating climate and conditions of artists, arts, heritage, and cultural organizations across the country, as well as the quality of life in Canadian communities of all sizes.

-Culture is a core pillar of sustainability, facilitating positive chance through creativity and innovation, and creating healthy, vibrant, and engaging communities in Canada.
+Culture is a core pillar of sustainability, facilitating positive change through creativity and innovation, and creating healthy, vibrant, and engaging communities in Canada.

 The Creative City Network of Canada connects and supports cultural leaders, celebrates cultural excellence, and nurtures cultural development in local communities throughout Canada.